av/harbor/README.md

     class SearXNG optional
 ```

-This project is a script around a pre-configured Docker Compose setup that connects various LLM-related projects together.
+This project is a CLI and a pre-configured Docker Compose setup that connects various LLM-related projects together.
 It simplifies the initial configuration and can serve as a base for your own customized setup.

 - Services are pre-configured to work together
 - Reused local cache - huggingface, ollama, etc.
 - All configuration in one place
 - Access required CLIs via Docker without installing them
+- Eject from Harbor at any time

 ## Harbor CLI Reference